Brill Memorial Lecture: The False Procrustean Myth of the New York Psychoanalytic Institute

 Presenter: Christine Anzieu-Premmereur, M.D., Ph.D.

-2 CME/ CE credits offered.
+2 CME/CE credits offered.

-Christine Anzieu-Premmereur is a psychiatrist and psychoanalyst in NYC who works in private practice with adults and children, parents and their babies.
-A member of the Société Psychanalytique de Paris, she is on the faculty of the Columbia Psychoanalytic Center for Training and Research, where she directs the Parent-Infant Psychotherapy Training Program; she is Assistant Clinical Professor in Psychiatry at Columbia University.
-She is a member of the New York Psychoanalytic Society & Institute, and she chairs the discussion group on Parent-Infant Programs at Psychoanalytic Institutes at the American Psychoanalytic Association meetings.
+Christine Anzieu-Premmereur is a psychiatrist and psychoanalyst in private practice in NYC.
+A member of the Société Psychanalytique de Paris and the New York Psychoanalytic Society & Institute, she is on the faculty of the Columbia Psychoanalytic Center for Training and Research, where she directs the Parent-Infant Psychotherapy Training Program, and Assistant Clinical Professor in Psychiatry at Columbia University.
+Among her several publications, Dr. Anzieu-Premmereur most recently co-edited A Psychoanalytic Exploration of the Body in Today’s Psychoanalysis.

 Educational Objectives: Upon completion of this activity, participants will be able to: